Smoothness of the law of manifold-valued Markov processes with jumps

 for any $j$, the density is in $C_{b,\leftarrow}^\infty$.
 If $(G,H)$ is a Gelfand pair, conditions \eqref{intvcchi} or \eqref{intvca} are not needed. \end{theorem}

-\begin{proof} We write $X$ as $X_t=\pi(\Xi_t')$ for a left Lévy process $\Xi'$ with Lévy measure $\mu_{\Xi'}$ given by \eqref{muxia}; denote by $\gener'$ its infinitesimal generator.
+\begin{pf} We write $X$ as $X_t=\pi(\Xi_t')$ for a left L\'{e}vy process $\Xi'$ with L\'{e}vy measure $\mu_{\Xi'}$ given by \eqref{muxia}; denote by $\gener\,'$ its infinitesimal generator.
 The question is to know whether the non degeneracy condition \eqref{nondlie} for $X$ can be translated into the similar condition for $\Xi'$ (and similarly for \eqref{symlie} when $\alpha=1$).
-Recall that $\lieal$ is written as the orthogonal sum of $\lieh$ and $\liep$, and we can choose the section $S$ such that $S_x\in\exp\liep$ for $x$ in a neighbourhood of $o$; then $S$ is uniquely determined and smooth on a maybe smaller neighbourhood; the measure $\mu_X$ on a neighbourhood of $o$ is therefore transported to a measure $\mu'$ on a neighbourhood of 0 in $\liep$, and $\mu'$ satisfies Assumption \ref{aslevy}.
+Recall that $\lieal$ is written as the orthogonal sum of $\lieh$ and $\liep$, and we can choose the section $S$ such that $S_x\in\exp\liep$ for $x$ in a neighbourhood of $o$; then $S$ is uniquely determined and smooth on a maybe smaller neighbourhood; the measure $\mu_X$ on a neighbourhood of $o$ is therefore transported to a measure $\mu'$ on a neighbourhood of 0 in $\liep$, and $\mu'$ satisfies Assumption~ \ref{aslevy}.
 If $S_x=\exp\lambda$, then

 On the other hand, we have from \eqref{muxia} that

 so obtaining the lower and upper bounds \eqref{nondlie} for $I(\rho)$ is equivalent to estimating